bymunajat/bymunajat/README.md

 # Hi there! 👋 I'm Munajat

 Welcome to my GitHub profile!
-I'm a passionate Back End Developer specializing in PHP, Laravel, and Filament.
+I'm a passionate Back End Developer in PHP, Laravel, and Filament.
 With a strong focus on building scalable and efficient applications, I enjoy turning complex problems into simple, beautiful solutions.

 ## 🔧 Technologies & Tools